axelotlramen/durin-tcg/README.md

 This project is [MIT](LICENSE) licensed.

-- The character and assets used are not my property but are the property of miHoYo Co.
+- The characters and assets used are not my property but are the property of miHoYo Co.
 Ltd. (HoYoverse)

 ## Acknowledgements